Shield Platform Encryption, Event Monitoring & Field Audit Trail

 Encryption Breaks Things

 Platform Encryption is not free.
-It breaks functionality that your users depend on — SOQL filtering, sorting, LIKE queries, auto-complete, and aggregate reporting.
-You must do a thorough impact analysis before recommending encryption for any field.
+It breaks functionality users depend on: SOQL filtering, sorting, LIKE queries, auto-complete, and aggregate reporting.
+A thorough impact analysis is required before encrypting any field.
 The CTA board will ask “what breaks when you encrypt this?”

 Key Management